-Oro Valley Homeowners Insurance.
-Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley AZ.
-Sell or Buy Oro Valley AZ, Homes for Sale and Real Estate.
+Oro Valley Home Insurance.
+Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley Arizona AZ.
+Search Oro Valley Homes and Real Estate.

 Because everyone's needs are not the same, it is best to consult your agent to help assess your needs and find the insurance policy that is right for you.

 What is Home insurance?

 Home insurance provides financial protection against disasters.
 A standard policy insures the home itself and the things you keep in it.

 Home insurance is a package policy.
 This means that it covers both damage to your property and your liability or legal responsibility for any injuries and property damage you or members of your family cause to other people.
 This includes damage caused by household pets.

 Damage caused by most disasters is covered but there are exceptions.
 The most significant are damage caused by floods, earthquakes and poor maintenance.
 You must buy two separate policies for flood and earthquake coverage.
 Maintenance-related problems are the homeowners' responsibility.

 It is really all about protecting yourself financially if something unexpected happens to your home or possessions.
 That's important because chances are your home is likely one of your largest investments.

 If your home was destroyed by fire or damaged by a natural disaster, you'd need money to repair or replace it.